kdash-rs/kdash/README.md

 [K9S](https://github.com/derailed/k9s) is a beast compared to this as it offers way more features including CRUD actions.

-KDash only offers a view of most used resources with a focus on speed and UX.
-Really, if something is slow or have bad UX then please raise a bug.
-Hence the UI/UX is designed to be more user friendly and easier to navigate with contextual help everywhere and a tab system to switch between different resources easily.
+KDash only offers a view of the resources with a focus on speed and UX.
+Really, if something is slow or has bad UX then please raise a bug.
+Hence the UI/UX is designed to be more user-friendly and easier to navigate with contextual help everywhere and a tab system to switch between different resources easily.

-At least for now there are no plans to add full CRUD for resources but we will add more resources and more useful actions
+At least for now, there are no plans to add full CRUD for resources but in the future, we might.

 ## Licence